Simple and Quick Dinner Rolls

 These are light, fluffy, buttery, and delicious.
 I believe in simple and quick.
 These are great to make for a week night dinner, they come together quickly and all I do is dump it all in my mixer and let it do the work.
 You can use a kitchen aide or a Bosch.
 It will fit in either.

 Then serve these rolls with a great Instant Pot Minestrone Soup or Split Pea Soup for a perfect cozy meal.

 The first time I ate these rolls was 11 years ago.
 I walked into my friend’s kitchen, and was greeted with one of those scents that instantly make your mouth water.
 Fresh baked bread.
 Buttery.
 Salty.
 Sweet.
 Confusing?

 You know what I am talking about, that perfect combination achieved through flour and yeast!
 Unforgettable, and not something you easily get over.
 These rolls…how to explain them?
 Pillowy soft, perfectly flavored, tender, and absolutely delicious.
 The definition of drool worthy!

 All you have to know is if you serve these rolls to your family or friends, you will score huge points!
 And they will ask you to make them over and over and over again.

 I want to say right now that I am a good cook.
 People like my food.
 I am not trying to brag, I just have to point out that in general, the food I prepare is loved and lavished.
-My in-laws still talk about my shrimp fried rice in reverent tones and it has been a year since I made it for them.
+My friends and family still talk about my shrimp fried rice in reverent tones and it has been years since I made it for them.

 Two of the key things are: